Complaints

 • failure to recognise and rectify mistakes.

-PSAA will not consider any complaint that relates to ongoing audit investigations, until the investigation has been concluded.
+PSAA will not consider any complaint that relates to relevant ongoing investigation until the matter has been concluded.

 If we cannot investigate your complaint, we will write to you explaining why.
 If possible, we will suggest another organisation that may be able to help you if we cannot.

-If we can deal with your complaint, we will contact you within five working days of receipt by email or letter to explain how it will be dealt with, by whom, and when you can expect to receive a full reply.
+We will contact you within five working days of receipt by email or letter to explain how it will be dealt with, by whom, and if possible, when you can expect to receive a full reply.
+If we cannot deal with your complaint, we will direct you to the organisation best placed to address your concerns.

 We will consider your complaint carefully and, if the matter is straightforward, we will usually send you a full reply within 20 working days.
 If the issue is more complex, we will contact you before we start the investigation to clarify your concerns.
 If we need to carry out a very detailed investigation our response may take longer than 20 working days.
 If this is the case, we will contact you to explain what is happening, and tell you when we will send you the full response.